natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/ExpNo 6/Description.md

-GOALS
+<h1>GOALS of Alpha-Beta Pruning in MiniMax Search Algorithm</h1>

-Improve the decision-making efficiency of the computer player by reducing the number of evaluated nodes in the game tree.
+<h3>Improve the decision-making efficiency of the computer player by reducing the number of evaluated nodes in the game tree.</h3>
-Tic-Tac-Toe game implementation incorporating the Alpha-Beta pruning and the Minimax algorithm with Python Code.
+<h3>Tic-Tac-Toe game implementation incorporating the Alpha-Beta pruning and the Minimax algorithm with Python Code.</h3>
-IMPLEMENTATION
+<h1>IMPLEMENTATION</h1>

 The project involves developing a Tic-Tac-Toe game implementation incorporating the Alpha-Beta pruning with the Minimax algorithm.
 Using this algorithm, the computer player analyzes the game state, evaluates possible moves, and selects the optimal action based on the anticipated outcomes.

-The Minimax algorithm
+<h1>The Minimax algorithm</h1>

 recursively evaluates all possible moves and their potential outcomes, creating a game tree.

-Alpha-Beta pruning
+<h1>Alpha-Beta pruning</h1>

 Alpha–Beta (𝛼−𝛽) algorithm is actually an improved minimax using a heuristic.
 It stops evaluating a move when it makes sure that it’s worse than a previously examined move.
 Such moves need not to be evaluated further.